 Open spaces and trails are some of the most valued assets in Westminster.
-Since 1985, when voters first approved a sales tax specifically earmarked to acquire and maintain open space, the city has preserved more than 2,700 acres in all parts of Westminster.
-That's four square miles of natural open space, which is approximately 12 percent of the city's land area.
+Since 1985, when voters first approved a sales tax specifically earmarked to acquire and maintain open space, the city has preserved approximately 3,050 acres in all parts of Westminster.
+That's four square miles of natural open space, which is approximately 14.2 percent of the city's land area.
 If public and private parks and golf courses are included in the total, about one-third of the city is preserved as "green space," which distinguishes Westminster from other metro Denver communities.

 The interconnected trail system winding through the city's open space is a special point of pride.
 Westminster features 74 miles of off-road trails and 9 miles of on-street trails, making it a leader in offering easy access to some of the richest recreational opportunities in the Denver metro area.
 The trail system features more than 40 pedestrian/bike underpasses, allowing trail users to safely pass under busy streets and enhancing the overall experience.